WR 111

 This list represents some of the core shared vocabulary of the CAS Writing Program’s curriculum.
 Using these terms with students helps foster a common language across course sections and levels.
 Rhetorical Situation Audience Purpose Context Genre Mode (more applicable in WR 151/152) Argument Claim Reasons Evidence Acknowledgment and response Introductions Current situation/[common ground]/[background] Research question/[problem statement] […]

-In this activity, WR 111 students work in teams to review a grammatical topic, share it to the class, and practice their oral presentation skills at the same time.
+In this activity, WR 111 students work in teams to review a language topic at the intersection of language and power, share it with the class, and practice their oral presentation skills at the same time.
 Instructors should make sure they have read the Faculty Guide to WR 111.
-Objective To work together to review and learn more about a grammatical topic; […]
+Objective To work together to review […]

 WR 111 Rotating Team Presentations